Hirado Island: History

-From 1955 to 2005, after a series of the municipal mergers, the Hirado city comprising the entire island was established.
+In 2005, the city merged with the neighboring towns of Tabira, Ikitsuki, forming Hirado city, compromising all of Hirado Island as well as part of Kyushu.

 Transportation

-The Hirado Bridge over 570 meters wide strait connects the Hirado Island to the Kyushu.
+The Hirado Bridge traverses the over-570-meters-wide strait that connects the Hirado Island to Kyushu.
 The bridge was completed in 1977 and the transit fee was cancelled in 2010.
 Also, Ikitsuki Bridge (completed in 1991) connects Hirado Island to the Ikitsuki Island.
 The island is served by the national Route 383.
 Ferries are available for transfer to the lesser inhabited islands nearby.

 Climate

 Hirado Island is located in the humid subtropical climate zone (Köppen Cfa), with four distinct seasons.
 The island rarely sees snowfall during the winter.
 Spring in Hirado Island starts off mild, but ends up being very humid.
 The summer tends to be Hirado's wettest season, with the tsuyu (梅雨, tsuyu) — the rainy season — occurring between early June (average:Jun.7) to late July (average:Jul.21).
 The island's weather is affected by the nearby Liman current while being shielded from the warm Kuroshio Current by the Kyushu island, resulting in wetter and colder climate than should be expected at lower 30's latitudes.
 The climate of Hirado Island is greatly moderated by the surrounding sea, resulting in reduced seasonal and diurnal temperature variations.